-The Soviet Venera program was a series of space probes marking the first robotic exploration program that took place on another planet.
-The first Venera probe failed to leave Earth’s atmosphere and in typical Soviet fashion was not revealed to have failed due to their policy of not announcing a failed mission.
+The Soviet Venera program was undertaken by the former U.S.S.R and it consisted of sending a series of space probes to Venus, it thus marked the first robotic exploration program that took place on another planet.
+The first Venera probe failed to leave Earth’s atmosphere and in typical Cold War era fashion was not revealed to have failed due to a policy of not announcing a failed mission.
 Venera 1 and 2 went past Venus without the probe actually entering orbit around Venus.
 Venera 3 landed on Venus on March 1, 1966, but no data was retrieved from the spacecraft as it had not just “landed” but actually crash landed as a result of the devastating Venus atmosphere.
 What was an interesting part of Venera 3 was that it used solar cells made of Gallium Arsenide, thereby utilizing the greater amount of solar energy on that planet.

 Venera 4 successfully measured the atmosphere of Venus and showed that the atmosphere of Venus consisted mainly of Carbon Dioxide.
 This probe contained a heat shield which could handle temperatures of up to 11,000 degrees Celsius.